How much time does it take you to onboarding for a new client? In short, a lot!

 The Final Steps Email (email #3)

 This email will give your new client the final steps to working together.
-This should include your intake process (this should be an online form that they can easily fill out and submit to you), how to share information with you (hello, Dropbox or Google Drive), and the option to schedule a kickoff meeting (automated through your scheduling system of course!)
+For instance, this should include your intake process (this should be an online form that they can easily fill out and submit to you), how to share information with you (hello, Dropbox or Google Drive), and the option to schedule a kickoff meeting (automated through your scheduling system of course!)

 Step #6: The Kick-Off Call